manoedinata/VirtualizorEnduser/README.md

-# VirtualizorEnduser-Python
+# VirtualizorEnduser

-Just a Virtualizor Endpoint API wrapper, written in Python.
+Just a Virtualizor Enduser API wrapper, written in Python.